Faculty

 Clinical Pharmacist, Pediatric Intensive Care

 Joan Keehan is a graduate of the University of Houston School of Pharmacy.
 She received her Bachelor of Science in Pharmacy in 1989.
 In 1993, she accepted a clinical pharmacist position at Geisinger Medical Center.
 She has worked in pediatrics for over 25 years.
-Ms. Keehan is a preceptor for the PGY2 pediatric critical care learning experience, as well as a preceptor for the PGY1 general pediatric and pediatric critical care learning experiences.
-She is a member of the PGY1 and PGY2 Critical Care Advisory committees, as well as the Medication Utilization Committee.
+Mrs. Keehan is a preceptor for the PGY1 general pediatrics and pediatric critical care learning experiences.
+She is also a supporting preceptor for the PGY2 pediatric critical care learning experience.
+She is a member of the PGY1 Residency Advisory committee, as well as the Medication Utilization Committee.
 Her professional areas of interest include general pediatrics, pediatric critical care and medication safety.

 Coordinator for Infectious Diseases, Antimicrobial Stewardship